-The Company may poll for and assign volunteers to other shifts for limited durations with a specified end date, not to exceed three (3) months.
+The Company may poll for and assign most senior volunteers to other shifts for limited durations with a specified end date, not to exceed three (3) months.
+The Company may poll outside of seniority on a case by case basis with Chief Steward approval.
 To the extent there are more volunteers than positions, the Company will assign employees in seniority order.
-Employees will return to their original shift at the conclusion of the assignment, provided that shift has not been demanned past their seniority date.
+Employees will return to their original shift at the conclusion of the assignment, provided that shift has not been de-manned past their seniority date.
 The Company will provide LS6 with polling results and specific assignment dates.
 These documents will be electronically sent to the Local Lodge Executive Secretary.